 Snow changes the way the world looks, sounds, and feels.
 There’s not much that can compete with the biting chill and quiet of the mountains when you’re snowshoeing.
 However, cold weather puts unique caloric stresses on your body.
-If you’re going to fully enjoy your day on the snow, your body needs the right fuel.
-Snacks packed with nutrition-rich calories will keep you moving when the temperatures drop.
+If you’re going to enjoy your day on the snow fully, your body needs the right fuel.
+Snacks packed with nutrition-rich calories will keep you moving when you’re snowshoeing, and the temperatures drop.

 Cold Weather Means More Calories and Quick Energy

-When you’re snowshoeing, not only are you trekking over mountains but you’re doing it in temperatures that make your body work harder to maintain its core temperature.
-The combination of physical exertion and low temperatures burns through more calories than normal.
+When you’re snowshoeing, not only are you trekking over mountains, but you’re doing it in temperatures that make your body work harder to maintain its core temperature.
+The combination of physical exertion and low temperatures burns through more calories than average.
 If snowshoe running or racing, extra precautions are needed.

 Also, think about the kind of calories you’re eating.
 You need protein for its long-lasting energy supply.
 But, be sure you’ve also got a good selection of carbs.
 Carbs provide the quick energy that you burn immediately.
 A combination of both gives your body the fuel to move all day.

 Before we jump into what makes a great snack, let’s cover what should probably be left out.
-There are foods that simply don’t work for snowshoeing or other winter activities.
-One of the biggest issues has to do with water content.
+Some foods don’t work for snowshoeing or other winter activities.
+One of the most significant issues has to do with water content.
 Even in a backpack in mild winter weather, food can freeze, becoming inedible on the trail.

 Here are a few to watch out for:

 Fruit: We’re talking about the juiciest kinds like grapes, oranges, and apples.
 You’ll end up with fruitcicles that you may not be able to bite.